mwdawson/mwdawson.github.io/profile.md

 ## Profile

-Just a little bit about my background; I'm also on [LinkedIn](https://www.linkedin.com/in/matthew-dawson-268b06a1/) if you want to connect!
+Just a little bit about my background.
+This is the condensed version; I'm also on [LinkedIn](https://www.linkedin.com/in/matthew-dawson-268b06a1/) if you want to connect and learn more!

 ### Education
 - **Ph.D. in Biostatistics** from University of California, Davis